Notes & FAQ’s

 A: If you don’t see what you’re looking for, ask.
 You may email, or call us to find out if we offer what you are looking for.

 Q: Where can I see, and actually FEEL GLCW work?

 A: Customers may now order sample cards of our stipple patterns available in our custom shop.
-They can also stop at a number of great stores carrying GLCW display models like ATEi in Taylor, MI, Not Just Guns in Mason, MI, Uncoiled Firearms in Westland, MI, Ann Arbor Arms in Ann Arbor, MI, Gerbrand Defense in Waterford, MI, or Ronin Arms in Cheyanne, WY during business hours to see in stock items.
+They can also stop at a number of great stores carrying GLCW display models like ATEi in Taylor, MI, Not Just Guns in Mason, MI, Uncoiled Firearms in Westland, MI, Ann Arbor Arms in Ann Arbor, MI, Gerbrand Defense in Waterford, MI, Ronin Arms in Cheyanne, WY, or CMP Distributors in Lansing, MI during business hours to see in stock items.
 Or, customers can also see GLCW guns and hone their skills as shooters at training courses with one of the great firearms trainers we are proud to call family like MDFI, DMI Performance, or Defensive Training Group.

 Q: Can I drop my gun off in person?

 A: We do not facilitate drop offs.
 However, we have a number of dealers across the country like Not Just Guns in Mason, MI, Uncoiled Firearms in Westland, MI, Ann Arbor Arms in Ann Arbor, MI, or Ronin Arms in Cheyanne, WY where customers may drop their firearms off and process their orders.